SolidiFiNexus/xrp-meets-web3/readme.md

 This supportive website is the go-to place to learn about web3 for XRP.
 It will have a demo application for developers to test their integration, and API documentation of the injected javascript.
-Furthermor it can host various showcases that app users can load as bookmarks within the mobile app.
+Furthermore, it can host various showcases that app users can load as bookmarks within the mobile app.

 The API documentation allows other developers to integrate xrp-meets-web3 into their mobile applications and therefor access the entire XRP dApp ecosystem as well.